 The Orangutan Conservancy (OC) believes that no single project alone can hope to save orangutans from extinction.
-OC field research projects such as the Orangutan Kutai Project, our annual OC/OVAG Veterinary Workshop, the OC Scholarship Program – and independent rescue and rehabilitation centers in Borneo and Sumatra — are all vital to the conservation of orangutans, and each receives OC support.
-OC closely monitors how money is spent, to ensure your donation has the maximum impact, and each project is operated by tremendously dedicated people who are making heroic efforts to save orangutans.
+OC supports field research projects such as the Orangutan Kutai Project, our annual OC/OVAG Veterinary Workshop, the rainforest conservation work being accomplished by the Orangutan Tropical Peatland Project and several independent rescue and rehabilitation centers in Borneo and Sumatra.
+All are vital to the conservation of orangutans, and each project receives OC support in a broad-based and pragmatic approach to orangutan conservation.
+OC also closely monitors how funding is spent, to ensure your donation has the maximum impact.

-Whether funding or offering logistical support, we partner with projects to achieve the best results possible.
+Whether funding or offering logistical support, we partner with these projects to achieve the best results possible.

 Orangutan Kutai Project — Although a priority conservation area, the Kutai National Park in East Kalimantan was largely written off in recent years due to devastation caused by fires and human encroachment.
 The wild orangutan population was thought to have dwindled to as few as 30 living in the park.
 But a survey conducted in 2010 found between 1,000-2,000 orangutans in Kutai, doubly important because they represent the easternmost subspecies of the endangered Bornean orangutan (Pongo pygmaeus morio).
 More